Home > About Us

 In addition, a number of special needs facilities have been provided and these have helped people with learning disabilities to live a healthy life in the local community rather than remain in hospital care.
 The Association also built a Woman's Aid Refuge and this has been a great asset for the community in helping to address domestic abuse issues.

-Development activity remains closely linked with current local authority and government priorities for housing in Inverclyde.
-The last project completed by the Association was a 45 unit new build development at Garvald Street in Greenock.
-Four additional projects are now being progressed.
-These include the development of a greenfield site in Strone Farm, Greenock and the development of 3 brownfield sites at Auchmead Road, Ravenscraig and Bow Farm (Tweed St/Tay St) in Greenock.
-Auchmead Road has 36 cottages and started on site in January 2019.
-15 units are now being considered for Strone Farm and a start in November 2019 is anticipated.
-Bow Farm (Tweed Street/Tay St) has 69 cottages and is due to start on site in January 2020.
-Ravenscraig is subject to a joint venture with Link Group on a turnkey arrangement.
+The last project completed by the Association was a 36 unit new build development at Auchmead Road in Greenock.
+Three additional projects are now being progressed.
+These include the development of a greenfield site in Strone Farm, Greenock and the development of 2 brownfield sites at Ravenscraig and Bow Farm (Tweed St/Tay St) in Greenock.
+Strone Farm has 15 units and started on site in February 2020.
+COVID -19 presented difficulties and the contract was subsequently terminated in June 2020.
+The Association is presently in dialogue with the Scottish Government and Inverclyde Council regarding options for resurrecting this project.
+Bow Farm (Tweed Street/Tay St) has 69 cottages and started on site in August 2020.
+Completion is anticipated to take place in December 2021.
+Ravenscraig is subject to a joint venture with Link Housing Association and a turnkey arrangement.
 When completed, this development will deliver 71 cottages for the Association.
-The anticipated investment attributed to the additional 4 projects is £24.3m.
+The investment attributed to the additional 3 projects is £19m.

-Oak Tree’s annual turnover is currently around £10.4m.
-Joint turnover, including Cloch, is circa £19m.
+Oak Tree’s annual turnover is currently around £11.7m.

 Communication has been the key to our success and the Association would like to thank all of the stakeholders who have been involved in our projects.
 Their commitment is paramount and we will continue to involve them in all aspects of our future development activities.